Lijadu Sisters: Career

 In 1984 Shanachie Records released Double Trouble in the US which was a compilation of their previously recorded material from their albums Horizon Unlimited and Danger.
 Their song "Orere Elejigbo" was included on a double CD entitled Nigeria 70, Africa 100, and was added to the Roots & Wings playlist in 1997.

 During the 1980s, the sisters moved to Brooklyn, New York.
 They performed in various venues including the lower Manhattan club Wetlands and in Harlem with King Sunny Adé's African Beats as their backing band.
 They performed with the Philadelphia-based band Philly Gumbo.
 They were featured in the music documentary Konkombé by English director Jeremy Marre, and their music was featured in the Nigerian installment of the 14-episode world music series entitled Beats of the Heart which aired on PBS during the late 1980s.

 On 1 April 2014, they appeared live at an all-star tribute, the Atomic Bomb!
 Band, for reclusive Nigerian musician William Onyeabor at the Barbican Centre in London.
 They sang some of their own tracks including "Danger", as well as providing backing and lead vocals on William Onyeabor material.
 They also performed with the Atomic Bomb!
 Band on The Tonight Show Starring Jimmy Fallon and on tour dates in New York, San Francisco and Los Angeles in May 2014.

 On 9 November 2019, Kehinde suffered a stroke and died on the same day, at the age of 71.

-In July 2024, The Numero Group announced they would be remastering and reissuing the duo's discography.
-Such reedition will include vinyl, CD and streaming platforms starting with Horizon Unlimited.
+In July 2024, The Numero Group announced they would be remastering and reissuing the duo's discography, with plans to include vinyl, CD and streaming platforms.
+Horizon Unlimited was released in late 2024, and Danger was released June 27, 2025.